rgunam/TCDS/README.md

 # TCDS: Time-Constant-Domain Spectroscopy

-This code provide the useful methods and functions for computing the time-constant-domain spectrum (TCDS) from impedance spectroscopy experimental data.
+## This code provide the useful methods and functions for computing the time-constant-domain spectrum (TCDS) from impedance spectroscopy experimental data.

+TCDS is an impedance-based method which take $`\sqrt{2}`$